Skip to main content Skip to navigation

 • identifies relevant criteria, their relative weighting, and assesses the options against these (e.g. effectiveness, efficiency, equity)

-• identifies the potential impacts of each option on which people, organisations, and resources, by assessing the likely scale and distribution of:
+• identifies the potential impacts of each option on which people, organisations, and resources (at a local and regional level as well as a national level) by assessing the likely scale and distribution of:

 • benefits, costs, risks, and opportunities